Watergate scandal: Ford's pardon of Nixon

-With Nixon's resignation, Congress dropped its impeachment proceedings.
-Criminal prosecution was still a possibility at the federal level.
-In its final report, the House Judiciary Committee identified 36 instances of obstruction of justice by Nixon.
-Jaworski weighed indicting Nixon, with an internal Force memo by Assistant Special Prosecutor George Frampton urging his prosecution.
-However, on September 8, President Ford issued Nixon a full pardon for any acts committed while president.
-Ford may have feared the damage brought by a long, divisive trial, or, if Nixon was acquitted on a technicality, the delegitimization of his own presidency.
+With Nixon's resignation, Congress dropped its impeachment proceedings, though federal prosecution remained a possibility.
+In its final report, the House Judiciary identified 36 instances of obstruction of justice by Nixon, and Jaworski and the Watergate Special Prosecution Force weighed indicting Nixon.
+On September 8, President Ford issued Nixon a full pardon for all acts committed as president.
+Ford may have feared the damage of a long, divisive trial, or a technical acquittal that might delegitimize his own presidency.

-Ford was criticized for the sudden, unilateral nature of the pardon, granted without consultation with Congressional leaders.
-Senator Ervin criticized the pardon as "incompatible with good government", and Ford's Press Secretary Jerald terHorst resigned in protest.
+Ford was criticized for the unilateral pardon's suddenness, granted without consultation with Congressional leaders.
+Senator Ervin called it "incompatible with good government", and Ford's press secretary Jerald terHorst resigned in protest.
 The president's approval rating fell by 22 percentage points.
-Although some spectators argued that the special prosecutor's powers permitted prosecution of Nixon even if pardoned, Jaworski resigned in October.
-According to Hersh, Jaworski was in financial distress at the time and could not be absent from his Texan law practice any longer.
+Although some argued that the Force could still prosecute Nixon, Jaworski resigned in October.
+According to Hersh, Jaworski was in financial distress at the time and could no longer be absent from his Texan law practice.

-Many, including O'Neill, raised the possibility of a secret deal between Ford and Nixon.
-No tape recording or documentation suggests an explicit pardon deal, but biographer Jay Farrell concluded that implicit suggestions may have "greased his departure".
-When approached by Haig to discuss Nixon's possible choices, then-Vice President Ford reportedly refused to offer advice as he was an "interested party."
-Beginning on September 4, President Ford—through aides—had tried to secure a formal apology by Nixon in exchange for a pardon.
+Many, including O'Neill, suspected a secret pardon deal between Ford and Nixon.
+No tapes or documentation suggest an explicit agreement, but biographer Jay Farrell concluded that implicit suggestions may have "greased his departure".
+When Haig approached him about Nixon's possible choices, then-Vice President Ford reportedly refused to offer advice as he was an "interested party."
+Starting September 4, Ford—through aides—sought a formal apology from Nixon in exchange for a pardon.
 The former president refused to make any admission of guilt, and Ford abandoned the effort.
-According to Kutler, Nixon and his advisors correctly assumed that Ford would pardon him regardless.
-Hersh argues that a recorded September 7 telephone call shows Nixon threatening to expose Ford's prior promises of a pardon if he was not pardoned.
+According to Kutler, Nixon correctly assumed that Ford would pardon him regardless.
+Hersh argues that a recorded September 7 call shows Nixon threatening to expose Ford's prior promises of a pardon if he was not pardoned.